Official websites use .mil

 The Defense POW/MIA Accounting Agency (DPAA) announced today that Marine Corps Cpl.
-Raymond J. Tuhey, 24, of Chicago, killed during World War II, was accounted for on April 20, 2020.
+Raymond J. Tuhey, 24, of Chicago, Illinois, killed during World War II, was accounted for on April 20, 2020.

 In November 1943, Tuhey was a member of Company B, 1st Battalion, 6th Marine Regiment, 2nd Marine Division, Fleet Marine Force, which landed against stiff Japanese resistance on the small island of Betio in the Tarawa Atoll of the Gilbert Islands, in an attempt to secure the island.
 Over several days of intense fighting at Tarawa, approximately 1,000 Marines and Sailors were killed and more than 2,000 were wounded, while the Japanese were virtually annihilated.
 Tuhey died on the fourth day of battle, Nov.
 23, 1943.
 He was reported to have been buried in Row D of the East Division Cemetery, later renamed Cemetery 33.

 In 1946, the 604th Quartermaster Graves Registration Company centralized all of the American remains found on Tarawa at Lone Palm Cemetery for later repatriation.
 However, almost half of the known casualties were never found.
 No recovered remains could be associated with Tuhey, and, in October 1949, a Board of Review declared him “non-recoverable.”